-Some astronomers have complained about the name supermoon … but we notice even the diehards are starting to use it now.
+Some astronomers complain about the name supermoon.
+They like to call supermoons hype.
+But supermoons aren’t hype.
+They’re special.
+Many people now know and use the word supermoon.
+We notice even some diehards are starting to use it now.
 Such is the power of folklore.

 Before we called them supermoons, we in astronomy called these moons perigean full moons, or perigean new moons.
 Perigee just means near Earth.

-Plus Earth’s oceans feel the extra pull of supermoons.
+What’s more, Earth’s oceans feel the extra pull of supermoons.
 All full moons (and new moons) combine with the sun to create larger-than-usual tides, called spring tides.
 But closer-than-average full moons (or closer-than-average new moons) – that is, supermoons – elevate the tides even more.
-These extra high spring tides are wide ranging.
+These extra-high spring tides are wide-ranging.
 High tides climb up especially high, and, on the same day, low tides plunge especially low.
 Experts call these perigean spring tides, in honor of the moon’s nearness.
 If you live along an ocean coastline, watch for them!
 They typically follow the supermoon by a day or two.

 Do extra-high supermoon tides cause flooding?
 Maybe yes, and maybe no. Flooding typically occurs when a strong weather system accompanies an especially high spring tide.

-By the way, some astronomers will call all the full moons listed above proxigee full moons.
+By the way, some astronomers call the full moons listed above proxigee full moons.
 The word proxigee just means an extra-close perigee.